Learning Post-Newtonian Corrections from Numerical Relativity: 2PN to 3PN Experiment

 To ensure stable training and well-conditioned gradients, both inputs, the symmetric mass ratio $\nu$ and the orbital velocity $v$, are linearly rescaled to the interval $[-1,1]$ before being passed into the network.
 The rescaled inputs, denoted by $\tilde{\nu}$ and $\tilde{v}$ are obtained by applying linear transformation such that $\nu \in [0.09, 0.25]$ and $v \in [0.24, 0.36]$ map to the range $[-1,1]$.
 These bounds are chosen to be slightly wider than the actual training data range to avoid boundary effects and to maintain consistent behavior near the edges.

-The orbital dynamics are governed by a PN expansion in powers of $v$, truncated at a given PN order:
+The orbital dynamics are governed by a PN expansion in powers of $(v/c)$, truncated at a given PN order:

-where $c_0$ represents the leading-order Newtonian contribution, and $n$ represent the PN order.
+where the prefactor is the leading-order Newtonian contribution, $n$ the PN order, and $M$ the total mass of the system.
 The neural network is trained to learn the missing contribution between the 2PN and 3PN truncations, $O_v(\nu,v)$.
 The NN correction to the orbital dynamics can be written as

 where $\beta$ is a tunable scaling coefficient, and $O_v(\nu,v)$ is the neural-network prediction representing the higher-order correction.